sagemathinc/cocalc/INSTALL.md

 ### Setup Haproxy

 ### Setup Rethinkdb password

 From and admin or web node, in `/home/salvus/salvus/salvus`, run coffee and type

     coffee> db=require('rethink').rethinkdb()
-    coffee> db.set_random_password(cb: console.log)
+    coffee> # this will cause an error as the old password coffee> db.set_random_password(cb: console.log)

 Then copy the file `/home/salvus/salvus/salvus/salvus/data/secrets/rethinkdb` to each of the web nodes (careful about permissions), so they can access the database.